arangolab/Serio_2O-me_initiation/Fig_4/Fig_4A/README.md

 These BED files can now be analyzed in parallel with the datasets from the other publications.

 ### NJU-seq (Tang et. al. 2024)
 Table S2 (excel file) contains Nm sites detected in HEK293T, HeLa, and A549 cell lines.
 Each sheet contains the results for each cell line.
-Columns 'Chr', 'Position', 'Strand', 'Nm', 'ID', 'Name', and 'Distribution' were extracted from the original excel file into ```A549_Filtered.txt, HEK_Filtered.txt, and HeLa_Filtered.txt```.
+Columns 'Chr', 'Position', 'Strand', 'Nm', 'ID', 'Name', and 'Distribution' were extracted from the original excel file into separate files per cell line (*_Filtered.txt).
 These files needed to be reformatted for downstream analysis.
 ```
 awk 'BEGIN{OFS="\t"} {if ($6=="Forward") $6="+"; else if ($6=="Reverse") $6="-"; print}' A549_Filtered.txt | sort -k1,1 -k2,2n > A549_allSites.bed
 awk 'BEGIN{OFS="\t"} {if ($6=="Forward") $6="+"; else if ($6=="Reverse") $6="-"; print}' HEK_Filtered.txt | sort -k1,1 -k2,2n > HEK_allSites.bed